 Mr. Humble gained extensive experience in Sales, Public Relations, and Marketing for numerous Fortune 500 Companies (consistently receiving honors as a top performer and MVP) as both a C-Suite Executive and Independent Consultant.

 Mr. Humble has quickly risen to become one of his industry’s premier consultants and thought leaders and takes great pride in being a revenue generator, talent developer, problem solver, and cultivator of winning atmospheres for his clientele.

-Mr. Humble also serves on the board for Precious Dreams Foundation, which supports the wellbeing of foster and homeless children, by using a special technique focused on using bedtime necessities and positive reinforcement to empower children to recognize and focus on their dreams.
+Mr. Humble also serves on the board of Precious Dreams Foundation, which supports the well-being of foster and homeless children, by using a special technique focused on using bedtime necessities and positive reinforcement to empower children to recognize and focus on their dreams.

 Could you please tell our readers a brief background about yourself and how you started your business?

 My background is in consulting and raising business capital, specifically focusing on Pre-IPO tech companies with proprietary technology.